Get started with Bitnode Studio

 It is recommended to upgrade Sparrow Desktop to the latest release when available.
 To do this, visit the official website of Sparrow Wallet and download the latest release for Windows.

-Before upgrading, make sure to quit Sparrow and other applications running on Bitnode Box.
+Before upgrading, make sure to quit Sparrow and other applications running on Bitnode Studio.
 Then, run the Windows Installer (EXE file) to remove older versions of Sparrow Desktop and install the new version

 Note that all Sparrow wallets and settings are stored separately from the installation in the Sparrow home folder.
 Therefore, it is safe to upgrade or uninstall Sparrow without risking your data.